benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/2-Create/_index.en.md

 (1) The *Execution status* shows *Succeeded*.
 This panel also the start and end time for the execution and an Amazon Resource Name (ARN) reference.

-(2) The *Graph inspector* shows the flow of this execution with the flow path highlighted in green and any errors state in red.
+(2) The *Graph inspector* shows the flow of this execution with the flow path highlighted in green and any error states in red.
 You can select each element and see the input and output.

 (3) The *Execution event history* shows each event during the execution and the cumulative elapsed time.
 Every workflow has an ExecutionStarted event.
 This simple workflow with one pass state has a PassStateEntered and PassStateExited event.
 Click the triangle next to each event to show the input and output payload for each event.